Incomprehensibilitative/Speech-Denoising-Enhancement/README.md

 # Denoising Techniques
 - All techniques are stored in the folder "techniques"
+- All original audio files are stored in "audio_files"
-- All audio files are stored in "audio_files/audio"
+- All clean audio files are stored in "audio_files/audio"
 - All noise files are stored in "audio_files/noise"
+- All noisy files are stored in "audio_files/noisy_audio"
 - All denoised files are stored in "filtered_audio_files"
-- All plotting images are stored in "plotting_image/"
+- All plotting images are stored in "plotting_image"

 ## Spectral Subtraction
 BI12-074 Đoàn Đình Đăng